swapITB100/swapnanilsanyal/README.md

 - 👋 Hi, I’m @swapnanilsanyal
-- 👀 I’m interested in elctronics and coding
+- 👀 I’m interested in development and coding
 - 🌱 I’m currently learning INFORMATION TECHNOLOGY
-- 💞️ I’m looking to collaborate on audrino based stuffs
+- 💞️ I’m looking to collaborate on android development projects
 - 📫 How to reach me 8584059551

 <!---